Ludwig Schunk: Schunk & Ebe oHG

+Personal life and legacy

 Ludwig Schunk did not have any children.
 His wife, who had collaborated very energetically in building up the company, had died early.
 The heirs of his deceased partner had been compensated so that he was sole owner of the corporate assets.
 As early as 1938 he decided in his will that those assets would be made available to the employees.
 He clarified this in a supplemental testament in 1942 and made the providential fund he had founded his sole heir.
 According to his own words, the example he was following was that of the Zeiss Foundation in Jena.

-Between 1936 and 1945 Ludwig Schunk held various public offices.
+Leading up to and during World War II, Ludwig Schunk held various public offices.
 Among other things, Schunk after December 1936 directed the "Coal and Brushes Specialist Team," one of 24 sections of the electrical industry business group.
 After 1945, Schunk was banned from his company grounds by the American military authorities and the company was put under the control of trustees.
 However, in the proceedings subsequently instigated Schunk was rehabilitated.

 All of Ludwig Schunk's strivings had been focused on advancing and developing his life's work, the company of Schunk & Ebe that he had created together with his partner Karl Ebe from extremely modest beginnings with his employees and for the welfare of the latter.

 In 1947, after having had health problems ever since his youth, Ludwig Schunk died at the age of 63 from heart failure.
 As he had arranged, the providential fund became upon his death heir to the assets of the firm of Schunk & Ebe.

-After the death of Ludwig Schunk, the firm of Schunk & Ebe GmbH was founded, whose capital shares were now held by the providential fund according to the intention of the testator.
+After the death of Ludwig Schunk, the firm of Schunk & Ebe GmbH was founded, whose capital shares were now held by the providential fund.
 Now, as holder of the capital, it was named the “Ludwig-Schunk-Gedächnisverein” (registered association) and has since 1989 been known as the Ludwig-Schunk Stiftung.